hmeng/the-gen-z-catechism/chapters/post-08.md

 ---
-layout: default
+layout: chapter
-title: "Post 08"
+title: "Post #8: How should we read the Bible?"
 ---
 # Post #8: How should we read the Bible?